The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Methods

 The data taken at each field value consisted of measuring the frequency of each SQUID channel as the flux through it was driven through four $\Phi_{0}s$ to get an f-$\Phi$ curve.
 Data collection was done with the SMuRF hardware and software~\cite{henderson20} that SO is using for warm readout.
 The data were then fit with a series of harmonics of a sine wave to extract the phase shift of the SQUID-resonator channel.
 As the magnetic field changes, the fractional phase shift tracks the magnetic field pickup in the channel.
 We excluded from the analysis channels that were identified by the SMuRF but whose response clearly showed they were not real resonators or resonators with known fabrication issues like junction resonances (present in a small number of channels in this prototype but not in other UMMs).
 We also excluded channels that deviated significantly from the expected linear response to applied fields to remove channels where the SQUID acquired enough magnetic flux to wrap back around to zero phase or that do not represent the ordinary behavior of these devices.

 In addition to testing different configurations of the UMM packaging, we also tested the effect of adding a superconducting shield around the UMM.
 This simulates the option currently being explored of adding a tin/lead-plated shell around the readout and detector electronics in both the LAT and SAT cryostats.
 We coated the sides and bottom of the 1K copper shell from our dilution refrigerator with a 90/10 tin/lead alloy (see Fig.~\ref{fig:DRconfig}) and repeated our pickup measurements on the aluminum clamp configuration of the UMM.
-For these measurements, we explored both the same range of magnetic fields as the earlier testing and larger fields up to $\pm$10.5\,G.
+For these measurements, we explored both the same range of magnetic fields as the earlier testing and larger fields up to $\pm$10.5\,G. While these field are substantially stronger than those expected from Earth's field on the telescope, we will be integrating for years while scanning through Earth's field to obtain a large signal-to-noise ratio.
+For the much shorter integration time in the lab, it is appropriate to apply larger fields to measure the pickup more accurately.

+Since the UMM will always be coupled to the detector wafers and aluminum feedhorns during telescope operations, we also tested the magnetic pickup in a UMM once it had been coupled to detectors and feedhorns to make a UFM.
+For all of these measurements, the TESs were kept in the superconducting state in order to study the pickup in the SQUIDs of the UMM by themselves in a more realistic deployment configuration.
+We tested the UFM both with and without the tin/lead-plated shell.